-where $W_\mathcal{D} $ is the corresponding parameters of $1\times 1$ convolution. $\mathcal{C}$ refers to the concatenation operation.
-As illustrated in Fig. \ref{fig:2}, in order to learn effective features and facilitate the training process, we add auxiliary supervised module to the CCA branch and train the whole model by jointly optimizing the losses of two branches in an end-to-end manner.
-The introduced auxiliary loss helps optimize the learning process while not influencing learning in the main branch.
-In our work, the weighted binary cross-entropy and dice loss are adopted as our objective loss function for each branch.
+As illustrated in Figure \ref{fig:2}, to learn powerful features and facilitate the training process, we add an auxiliary supervised module to the CCA branch and train the whole model by jointly optimizing the losses of two branches in an end-to-end manner.
+The introduced auxiliary supervised loss helps optimize the learning process while not influencing learning in the main branch.
+In our work, the weighted binary cross-entropy and dice loss are adopted as our objective function for each branch.
 For $k$th image, the total objective function is defined as follows:

-where $b$ denotes the different branches (i.e. master branch and the auxiliary supervised branch). $\lambda$ represents the balance parameters and is empirically set as $1.0$. $L_c^{(b)}$ and $L_d^{(b)}$ denote the weighted binary cross-entropy (WBCE) loss function and dice loss respectively, which are widely employed for training semantic segmentation models.
-Without loss of generality, the general form definitions of WBCE and dice loss are as follows:
+where $b$ denotes the different branches (\emph{i.e.} master branch and the auxiliary supervised branch). $\lambda$ represents the balance parameters and is empirically set as $1.0$. $L_c^{(b)}$ and $L_d^{(b)}$ denote the weighted binary cross-entropy (WBCE) loss function and dice loss respectively.
+The WBCE measures the accuracy of the segmentation, which are defined as follows:

 And $L_d$ is the dice loss which is suitable for imbalance samples and measures the coincidence of ground truth annotations and prediction results: